mdl0100/4883-Software-Tools-Lopez/Assignments/A05/README.md

 The purpose of this assignment is to produce a GraphViz family tree **programmatically**.
 A Dwarven family tree is created with the following inheritance properties:
 - Husbands take their wife's clan upon marriage.
-- Children take their father's original clan.
+- Children take their father's last name and paternal line clan.

 ### Files